 Cancers are characterized by the normal cells from which they form.
 The most common type of endometrial cancer is called endometrioid adenocarcinoma; it comes from cells that form glands in the endometrium, and it has a characteristic appearance under the microscope.
 Endometrioid endometrial cancer compromises about 75-80% of all endometrial cancers.
 The second most common form is papillary serous adenocarcinoma (about 10% of all endometrial cancers), and yet another form is clear cell adenocarcinoma (about 4-5% of all endometrial carcinomas).
 Both papillary serous and clear cell adenocarcinomas tend to be more aggressive than endometrioid adenocarcinomas, and are often detected at advanced stages.
 Sometimes an endometrial cancer has features of more than one subtype; this is called a mixed adenocarcinoma and they make up about 10% of all endometrial cancers.
 There are a few other rare types like mucinous adenocarcinoma and squamous cell adenocarcinoma that each account for than 1% of endometrial cancers.

 Endometrial cancer is the most common gynecological malignancy in the United States.
-There were approximately 47,000 new cases diagnosed and 78,000 deaths attributed to endometrial cancer in 2012.
+There will be an estimated 49,500 new cases diagnosed and 8,000 deaths attributed to endometrial cancer in 2013.
 There is a 2.6% chance of a woman developing endometrial cancer during her lifetime and it causes approximately 6% of all cancers in women.

 The majority of women diagnosed with endometrial cancer have already gone through menopause, although it can occur in younger women as well.
 The average age of diagnosis is around 60 years of age.
 Endometrial cancer is uncommon in women less than 40 years of age (5-10% of cases).
 It appears to be slightly more common in Caucasian women, but women of other races tend to present with more advanced disease.